enewe101/corenlpy/docs/index.rst

             properties={'ner.model':'edu/stanford/nlp/models/ner/english.conll.4class.distsim.crf.ser.gz'}
         )

-Note that some of the keyword options can also be set in a properties file;
-the value in the properties file takes precedence.
+Note that some of the keyword options we saw above can also be set in a properties file; the value in the properties file takes precedence.

 Working with ``AnnotatedText``
 ------------------------------